Provinces to confront Morneau over dividing legal-marijuana proceeds

 A cross-country squabble over how best to divvy up the proceeds of Canada's coming legal-weed windfall is about to intensify as finance ministers gather for high-stakes talks in Ottawa.

-For the provinces and territories, a key question looms: What entitles Ottawa to claim so much as half of the tax revenues that will start flowing when marijuana is legalized next summer?
+For the provinces and territories, a key question looms: what entitles Ottawa to claim so much as half of the tax revenues that will start flowing when marijuana is legalized next summer?

+The provincial and territorial governments insist they should get the lion's share of the funds because they'll shoulder most — if not all — of the costs associated with legalization.

+But federal Finance Minister Bill Morneau will counter with an argument during the meetings that Ottawa has already made big financial commitments towards pot legalization, said a senior government official.

+At the same time, Morneau added that it's important to consider how municipalities and provinces will cover the costs required.

-In anticipation of legalization, the federal Liberal government — which has long insisted its plans were never about the money, but about keeping pot away from kids — has proposed an excise tax of $1 per gram or 10 per cent of the final retail price, whichever is higher.
+Negotiations will be centred on the federal Liberal government's proposal to impose a cannabis excise tax of $1 per gram or 10 per cent of the final retail price, whichever is higher.

+It's expected to bring in as much as $1 billion per year.
+Ottawa has long insisted its legalization plans were never about the money, but about keeping pot away from kids.

-An initial offer of a 50-50 split with the provinces was met with equal parts disdain and incredulity.
+An initial federal offer of a 50-50 split with the provinces was met with equal parts disdain and incredulity.

-Provincial and territorial governments should get the lion's share of the proceeds, since they'll shoulder most — if not all — of the costs, they argue.

-The federal government has since said it's prepared to sweeten the pot — as long as some of that extra cash goes to cities.
+The federal government has since said it's prepared to go further — as long as some of that extra cash goes to cities.
 The Federation of Canadian Municipalities wants a third of the revenues earmarked to help municipal governments handle administrative and policing costs.

+Morneau reiterated Sunday that he "can be flexible," but he refused to say how much he's willing to accept.

-Meanwhile, it's unclear just how big a share the feds are willing to accept.
-And to ministers like B.C.'s Carole James, it's also unclear why they should retain any of it.
+For ministers like B.C.'s Carole James, it's unclear why Ottawa should keep any of it.

 "Before we even get to talking about sharing, we want to hear about what responsibilities the federal government's taking on to justify taking any of the percentage," James said in an interview.